 In the modern era, the availability of communications technology and social media like YouTube, Facebook and Twitter have made it easy for individuals, famous and not, to spread disinformation and attract others to their erroneous ideas.
 One of the topics that have flourished in this environment is that of the Flat-Earth.

 The solar eclipse of August 21, 2018, gave rise to numerous YouTube videos purporting to show how the details of the eclipse prove the earth is flat.
 In 2018, “the Tunisian and Arab scientific and educational world” had a scandal when a Ph.D. student submitted a thesis “declaring Earth to be flat, unmoving, young (only 13,500 years of age), and the center of the universe.”

-CNN has denied that it is false information and that the photograph was mentioned last year in the infamous dossier which also mentions then-candidate Donald Trump’s run-ins with Russian prostitutes, implying that the flat earth photograph and the yet-to-be-seen ‘pee-pee’ video are somehow linked.
+CNN has denied that it is false information and that the photograph was mentioned last year in the infamous dossier which also suggests then-candidate Donald Trump’s run-ins with Russian prostitutes, implying that the flat earth photograph and the yet-to-be-seen ‘pee-pee’ video are somehow linked.